FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Preconditions and Postconditions**: In order to participate in voice chats, the Participant must first login into the application and select the Room with the topic he is interested in.

 * **Normal Flow**:
- *The Participant logs in;
+ *The User logs in;
- *The Participant selects the Room with the Topic of Interest (that is the name of the room);
+ *The User selects the Room with the Topic of Interest;

+ Choose Topics of Interest:

+* **Actor**: User
+* **Description**: This use case exists so that the user can choose topics of interest.
+He can do that by creating a chat room with those topics.
+* **Preconditions and Postconditions**: In order to choose the topics of interest, the Participant must first login into the application and select the option to create a chat room.

+* **Normal Flow**:
+ *The User logs in;
+ *The User selects the option that is used to create a chat room;
+ *The User writes the topics he is interested in;

  Visualize and Answer the Most Voted Questions: